danmaps/GIS-Utilities/arcgis online/FS2SHP/readme.md

 # Work Orders Shapefile Export and Split Tool

 This tool is designed to export work orders from an ArcGIS Online feature service to a shapefile and then split that shapefile into separate shapefiles based on the 'WorkOrder' attribute.
-The output is organized into a specified folder structure and zipped for convenient storage and transfer.
+The output is organized into a specific folder structure and zipped for convenient storage and transfer.

 ## Folder Structure

 The tool will create the following folder structure:

 ```
-WestCovina_SLs
+WestCovina_SLs/
-    WorkOrders_DateTime.zip
+├── WorkOrders_DateTime.zip
-        WorkOrders_DateTime.zip
+│   ├── WorkOrders_DateTime.zip
-            WorkOrders_DateTime.shp
+│   │   └── WorkOrders_DateTime.shp
-        separate
+│   └── separate
-            WorkOrder1_DateTime.zip
+│       ├── WorkOrder1_DateTime.zip
-                WorkOrder1_DateTime.shp
+│       │   └── WorkOrder1_DateTime.shp
-            WorkOrder2_DateTime.zip
+│       └── WorkOrder2_DateTime.zip
-                WorkOrder2_DateTime.shp
+│           └── WorkOrder2_DateTime.shp
 ```

 ## Requirements